josbeir/cakephp-docs-md/docs/2/en/development/routing.md

----
-title: Routing
-keywords: "controller actions,default routes,mod rewrite,code index,string url,php class,incoming requests,dispatcher,url url,meth,maps,match,parameters,array,config,cakephp,apache,router"
----

 # Routing

 Routing is a feature that maps URLs to controller actions.
 It was added to CakePHP to make pretty URLs more configurable and flexible.
-Using Apache's mod\_rewrite is not required for using routes, but it will make your address bar look much more tidy.
+Using Apache's mod_rewrite is not required for using routes, but it will make your address bar look much more tidy.

 Routing in CakePHP also encompasses the idea of reverse routing,